AnimaMehrin/AnimaMehrin/README.md

 - 👋 Hi, I’m Anima!
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently working with MERN and python
 - ⚡ Fun fact: If I don't like something, I say "Sigh" and move on.
 Hala Madrid!

 <!---